cboulanger/zotero-sync-bookends/README.md

 stored in a separate Bookends "group".
 Zotero collections, notes, and attachments are not (yet) synchronized.

-> Note: This is currently only a proof of concept, just a fragment of Zotero item data (name, year, authors) is translated into its Bookends equivalents.
-Adds only, does not update or delete items.
+> Note: This is currently only a proof of concept, do not expect it to correctly or
+> completely transfer Zotero data to Bookends yet.

 ## Usage